-Our multi-disciplinary operational and financial restructuring specialists provide support to realise significant business process improvement, implement new business strategies, divest noncore businesses and design new capital structures aligned to the dynamics of the business.
+Our multi-disciplinary operational and financial restructuring specialists provide support to realise significant business process improvement, implement new rapid target operating model alignment, operational simplification and delineation, divest non-core businesses and design new capital structures aligned to the dynamics of the business.
 Our experience also includes design and implementation of leasing platforms and pricing processes.